agilebits/onepassword-app-extension/README.md

 ### Step 3: Run the Apps

-Open `1Password Extension Demos` Xcode workspace from within the `Demos` folder with Xcode 6, and then select the `ACME` target and set it to run your iOS device:
+Open `1Password Extension Demos` Xcode workspace from within the `Demos` folder with Xcode, and then select the `ACME` target and set it to run your iOS device:

 <img src="http://i.agilebits.com/dt/Menubar_and_SignInViewController_m_and_README_md_—_onepassword-extension__git__master__197DEA31.png" width="342" height="150">